Scara98/Portfolio/Project 4.md

 ![img2.png](https://github.com/Scara98/Portfolio/blob/imgs/img2.png)

 Males boarding in Southampton had a survival rate of 17%, while those in Cherbourg had a higher rate of 31%, and those in Queenstown had the lowest rate at 7%.
 Conversely, females boarding in Southampton had a survival rate of 69%, those in Cherbourg had the highest rate at 88%, and those in Queenstown had a survival rate of 75%.
-Notably, two female passengers without recorded embarkation points both survived.Cherbourg had the highest survival rate overall, but the pattern differed between males and females across embarkation points.
+Notably, two female passengers without recorded embarkation points both survived.
+Cherbourg had the highest survival rate overall, but the pattern differed between males and females across embarkation points.

 #### Survival based on fare paid
 ```python